 The Group develops its projects in line with the "Avoid, reduce and offset" approach.
+The risk assessment takes the form of a CSR matrix required for all major projects.

-All of the Group's sites are analyzed each year with regard their proximity to various protected areas (IUCN, Ramsar, UNESCO natural and mixed, KBA, MAB).
+All of the Group's sites are analyzed each year with regard their proximity to various protected areas (IUCN categories I to VI, Ramsar, UNESCO natural and mixed, KBA, MAB).
 Each site located less than 15 km from a protected areas works on implementing action plans developed in consultation with the relevant stakeholders.

-The Group has also made a strong commitment to manages the sites in a manner that respects nature, by discontinuing the use of. phytosanitary products and contributing to the restoration of ecological continuity.
+The Group has also made a strong commitment to manages the sites in a manner that respects nature, by discontinuing the use of chemical phytosanitary products and contributing to the restoration of ecological continuity.